 When 8K TVs, which were shown at this years consumer electronics show, become more commonplace and streaming services start to offer 8K video, the situation will get even worse.
 8K video streaming will use more data and even casual TV watchers will have to pay additional money to their ISPs for unlimited data usage.

 Adding to this is the high prices charged in America for broadband Internet access.
 According to POINT topic the median price for residential broadband in Q2 of 2017 (the latest data I could find) was $80 per month in the United States.
 As shown in the chart below, China, Japan, Germany, France, the United Kingdom, Russia, and the Republic of Korea all had median prices that were significantly lower than the United States.

-To be fair, I need to mention that ISP’s have improved their service over the years.
-By investing in technology the speeds that they offer consumers has continually improved.
-And, that improvement in speed is what makes streaming of high definition and 4K video possible.
-But, people in the United States are paying a premium for the same investments that ISPs in other parts of the world are making.
+To be fair, I need to mention that ISPs have improved their service over the years.
+By investing in technology, the speeds that they offer consumers has continually improved.
+And, that improvement in speed is what makes streaming of high-definition and 4K video possible.
+But, people in the U.S. are paying a premium for the same investments that ISPs in other parts of the world are making.

 A recent ARS Technica article explored the question of why shouldn’t Comcast make the removal of data caps permanent since their network seemed to already have the capacity to handle the large increase in traffic from during the crisis.
 The same question can be applied to all ISPs.
 But, given the number of people who have suddenly become used to streaming video, spending more time online, etc., I personally doubt that ISPs will want to lose the increased revenue that data caps offer.

 Google Fiber Webpass offers gigabit speed internet, without a data cap, for a competitive price.
 However, it is only available in 18 locations around the U.S. This offers nothing for rural Americans that have few, if any, options as broadband Internet is not universally available throughout the U.S.